F5Networks/f5-azure-arm-templates/supported/ha-avset/new_stack/README.md

 1. Ensure that the first BIG-IP (VM 0) in the cluster is in an active state (from the BIG-IP Configuration utility, click **Device Management>Devices**, the device with the lowest IP address should be active).
 2. From the Azure Portal, click the Azure Resource Group where you deployed the template.
 3. Click **Deployments**.
-4. Find the deployment and highlight it in the list (should be named Microsoft.Template)
+4. Find the deployment and highlight it in the list.
 5. Click **Redeploy**.
 6. For the Resource Group, click Use existing and select the resource group in which you initially deployed.
 7. Enter the Admin password and Service Principal Secret parameters with the same values used in the initial deployment.